TTY Console

 High = higher intensity

-Combining attributes and fore/background in one Escape sequence is not supported
+for/background in one Escape sequence is supported

-If you want to use for example
+You can use for example

 ESC [1;31;104m (bold, red foreground, blue background)

-Printable character (>= $20): placed on screen where the cursor is, cursor moved to next position
+Printable character (>= $20) is placed on screen where the cursor is,

 Wrap around at end of line, screen scroll up when bottom line is reached